 Comprehensive Sex Education and LGBT Indoctrination in Austin ISD

-- A sex ed sit-out is planned for May 19, 2020, in the week the sex ed curriculum will be taught.
+- A virtual sex ed sit-out is planned for May 19, 2020, at 7:00 PM.
 This is being organized by a new coalition, Stand Up for Children ATX, of which we are a part.
 Information can be found at the coalition's website and Facebook page.
 This will hit the district where it hurts them the most - the pocketbook, as they are not paid when students are absent!
 Please share this event with all friends in AISD.

 - In January 2020, 3rd through 5th grade students at some schools were administered the district's "2020 Student Climate Survey" during school hours, which includes the following question/lesson: "Sex is what a person is born.
 Gender is how a person feels.
 Please select the response that best describes you: I am a girl/woman.
 I am a boy/man.
 I identify in some other way.
 Please describe how you identify."
 Parents were not notified beforehand or given the option to opt out.
 This survey will be given to all AISD students, 3rd through 12th grade, and the responses are attached to the student's ID number.